 The award is named for Sir Robert Peel, a former prime minister of the United Kingdom, who is considered to be the father of modern democratic policing.
 In 1829, when he was the Home Secretary of England, he founded the London Metropolitan Police service and outlined a series of principles that later guided the formation of police departments around the world.
 The medal is awarded annually for outstanding leadership in evidence-based policing.
 Weisburd, who is the executive director of Mason’s Center for Evidence-Based Crime Policy and who also holds an appointment as the Walter E. Meyer Professor of Law and Criminal Justice at the Hebrew University Faculty of Law in Jerusalem, is well-known for his innovative work in place-based criminology, experimental criminology, and white-collar crime.

-Weisburd will deliver his Medal Lecture, entitled “Procedural Justice and Hot Spots Policing,” at the 2022 Cambridge International Conference on Evidence-Based Policing at Cambridge University on Tuesday, July 12.
-The lecture will draw in part on the landmark experiment published in March 2022 by the Proceedings of the National Academy of Sciences, “Reforming the police through procedural justice training: A multicity randomized trial at crime hot spots.”
+Weisburd delivered his Medal Lecture, entitled “Procedural Justice and Hot Spots Policing,” at the 2022 Cambridge International Conference on Evidence-Based Policing at Cambridge University on Tuesday, July 12.
+The lecture drew in part on the landmark experiment published in March 2022 by the Proceedings of the National Academy of Sciences, “Reforming the police through procedural justice training: A multicity randomized trial at crime hot spots.”

 This experiment, conducted in three U.S. cities by six co-authors, found that random assignment of an intensive five-day training course in procedural justice for officers in 60 out of 120 crime hot spots led to major improvements in crime and policing outcomes.
 The hot spots policed by trained officers experience significantly lower crime counts.
 They also generated far better public perceptions (and observer ratings) of police conduct in those areas as fair and respectful, compared to similar officers in similar areas who had not received the training.